top of page

 By: John Bowes, Senior Account Manager

-The pitches would normally consist of an offer of an interview with a former Olympic ice skater, TV gardening celebrity or fly-fishing expert, pushing a new product or book totally unsuited to the listenership.
+The pitches usually consisted of offers for interviews with former Olympic ice skaters, TV gardening celebrities, or fly-fishing experts.
+They were pushing new products or books that were totally unsuited to the station's listenership.

-Sometimes B2B pitches would find their way into the inbox, and Jon would sarcastically agonize over whether he should invite a sewage treatment expert onto the air to discuss the latest decontamination systems in between indie bangers.
+Sometimes, B2B pitches made their way into the inbox.
+Jon would sarcastically agonize over whether he should invite a sewage treatment expert to discuss the latest decontamination systems between indie bangers.
+It was both amusing and illuminating.

-99 times out of 100, the email will simply be deleted.
-Even if, by some chance, an ill-suited journalist decides to pick up your story, getting featured in a publication that isn’t seen by your target audience won’t achieve meaningful results anyway.
+The takeaway for PR professionals is straightforward.
+Crafting a perfectly-worded pitch is fruitless if you haven't considered who you're sending it to.
+Typically, 99 out of 100 emails will simply be deleted.
+Even if an ill-suited journalist decides to pick up your story, being featured in a publication that isn’t consumed by your target audience won't yield meaningful results.

-It’s crucial to do the research and be familiar with any given publication’s news values, style, tone, and perspective.
+It's crucial to research and become familiar with a publication’s news values, style, tone, and perspective.
+Doing so maximizes your chances of a successful pitch.

-Understanding what a journalist values in a story is key to crafting a pitch that grabs their attention.
-Keeping a laser focus on the elements that resonate most with the reporter’s interest will dramatically increase your chances of landing a successful placement.
+Understanding what a journalist values in a story is vital.
+It is key to crafting a pitch that grabs their attention.
+Keeping a laser focus on elements that resonate with the journalist will dramatically increase your chances of landing a successful placement.

 CONTACT